Arquivotheca/PDOS/readme.txt

 screen memory.
 ABSADDR refers to an operating system provided variable which is how many bytes need to be subtracted from an address in order for it to be able to access that absolute memory location.

+Since then I figured out how to make EMX produce an executable with fixups, so ABSADDR was no longer required.

+The next major breakthrough came when Alica Okano added support for loading Windows PE executables, along with loading DLLs so that we could start supporting a subset of Win32 programs.